 - Lower auto insurance rates.

-- Satisfy a traffic ticket (or have points reduces or the ticket dismissed).
+- Satisfy a traffic ticket (or have points reduced or the ticket dismissed).

 - Sharpen driving knowledge for personal reasons.